jenlo43/jenlo43.github.io/_posts/experience/2024-01-05-experience-5.markdown

 ---
 layout: default
 modal-id: 5
-date: 2014-07-14
+date: 2024-01-05
 img: we5_icon.png
 alt: image-alt
-project-date: April 2014
+project-date: June 2017
 client: Spira Engineering Camp
 category: Camp Instructor and Coordinator
+name: Camp Instructor and Coordinator at Spira Engineering Camp
-description: Developed and taught an engineering curriculum aimed to encourage high school girls to pursue STEM.
-Communicated with professors and engineering companies to plan presentations and field trips.
+description: Developed and taught an engineering curriculum aimed to encourage high school girls in the Providence area to pursue STEM.
+Communicated with professors and engineering companies to plan presentations and arrange field trips.
+technologies: Matlab
 ---